- Two NCAA Regional Tournament Appearances (2016, 2018)

 By: Jake Bienvenue

-NEWBERG --- The George Fox softball team hosted the Whitworth Pirates in games three and four of the Northwest Conference series on Sunday, dropping game three, 16-5, and recording an 8-8 tie in the 10th before the game was called to darkness.
+NEWBERG --- The George Fox softball team hosted the Whitworth Pirates in games three and four of the Northwest Conference series on Sunday, dropping game three, 16-5, and paused play with an 8-8 tie in the 10th for almost two months before the finishing the game at Linfield on April 24 with a 13-9 loss in 11 innings.

 The Pirates did not waste any time getting on the board.
 A three-run homer gave the visiting team the lead in the top of the first inning.